Philadelphia Naval Shipyard: History

+18th and 19th centuries

-The yard has its origins in a commercial shipyard founded in 1776 on Philadelphia's Front Street on the Delaware River; it was designated in 1801 as an official United States Navy site in 1801.
-From 1812 until 1865 it was a big ship production center.
+The yard has its origins in a commercial shipyard founded in 1776 on Philadelphia's Front Street on the Delaware River; it was designated an official United States Navy site in 1801.

+From 1812 until 1865, it was a large ship production center.
 The first ship launched to the water was the USS Franklin.
 This event was watched by more than 50,000 spectators.
 The rapid development of other shipbuilding companies pledged Philadelphia to improve production processes.
 This was the first shipyard in the world to use floating dry docks in the building process to improve an operating time of the ships.

 After the advent of ironclad warships made the site obsolete, new facilities were built in 1871 on League Island at the confluence of the Delaware and Schuylkill rivers.

-From early in the nineteenth century, many Philadelphia workers agitated for a reduction in the arduous twelve-hour workday.
+Beginning in the early 19th century, many Philadelphia workers agitated for a reduction in the arduous twelve-hour workday.
 Prior to 1835, the workday in the Philadelphia Navy Yard was sunrise to sunset, with time off for breakfast.
 In the summer of 1835 Philadelphia Navy Yard shipwrights, joiners and other workers led the effort to reduce the workday by combining the direct action of a strike, with political pressure to the executive branch.
 After first seeking workday reduction by a request to the Secretary of the Navy via shipyard Commandant Commodore James Barron, on 29 August 1835 they appealed directly to President Andrew Jackson.
 Commodore Barron endorsed his workers' request with the following acknowledgment "I would respectfully observe – Seems to be inevitable, sooner or later, for as the working man are seconded by all the Master workmen, city councils etc. there is no probability they will secede from their demands."